 In December 2015, the Australian Government announced a National Climate Resilience and Adaptation Strategy (4).
 The Strategy articulates how Australia intends to manage the risks of a variable and changing climate, including how it intends to factor climate risks into decision making, use an evidence based approach, and responding to new developments.
 It remains to be seen whether this statement of policy approach has translated to policy development consistent with these goals.
 It is significant to note that, this document emphasises that "Individuals and businesses, for example, are generally best placed to manage the climate risks associated with their homes and commercial assets."
 As such, the Strategy envisages that government will not proactively manage this risk for private enterprise.

 Climate policy is also concurrently managed by State Governments and Local Governments, to varying degrees, and in a variety of ways.
 For the most part, planning and land use decisions are made at a local government level, although usually within the parameters of state legislation.

 The risks to businesses associated with climate change are often considered in terms of three categories:

 (a) Physical risks is physical damage to assets, labour, or supply chains due to increasing temperatures, rising sea levels, and changing weather patterns.

-(b) Transition risks are changes in policy, standards, technology, legislation, and market preferences as a consequence of, climate change.
+(b) Transition risks includes changes in policy, standards, technology, legislation, and market preferences in response to climate change mitigation.

 (c) Liability risks are legal risks as a consequence of climate change, where a business has not managed its climate change risks.